+arra booby of or anorcolation projects.

-Value Objective Indicator Target Variance The representation of commercial species on the DFA Species conversion on the DFA is limited Forest area by type or species composition The three-year movement in the representation of each commercial tree species (as expressed by the forest area by species composition) in the inventory remains within 2% of the 2012 baseline level +/- 1% by species. i.e. Douglas-fir at 20.6% could be as high as 23.6% or as low as 17.6% in 2018.
+Value Objective Indicator Target Variance

+The representation of commercial species on the DFA Species conversion on the DFA is limited Forest area by type or species composition The three-year movement in the representation of each commercial tree species (as expressed by the forest area by species composition) in the inventory remains within 2% of the 2012 baseline level +/- 1% of the target by species. i.e. Douglas-fir at 20.6% could be as high as 23.6% or as low as 17.6% in 2018.